OHDSI/Broadsea/README.md

 - atlasdb
   - Pulls the standard Atlas DB image, a Postgres instance for Atlas/WebAPI
+  - Useful if you do not have an existing Postgres instance for Atlas/WebAPI

 - solr-vocab-no-import
   - Pulls the standard SOLR image from Docker Hub